Admissions for Mercy School of Nursing

 - Course descriptions of the credits may be requested and courses are to be comparable with Carlow University courses.

-- The student is informed of their request for credit transfer prior to entry into MHSN.
+- The student is informed of their request for credit transfer prior to enrollment into MHSN.

 CLEP Testing for Course Exemptions

-- CLEP results are to be received by MHSN prior to the start of the the course.
+CLEP results are to be received by MHSN prior to the start of the the academic year.

 Advance Standing for Licensed Practical Nurses

-- Complete the application to the school and request advanced standing.
+- Complete the application to the school and request advance standing.
 Applications must be received by March 1st to be considered for that year.

 - Submit official transcripts from the nursing program and college or university.

-- Successful completion of a practical nursing program within the past 2 years.
+- Successful completion of an accredidated practical nursing program.

 - Have at least one (1) year of experience as a LPN, or , be recommended by the director of the LPN program for admission into the RN program.

-- Obtained a overall QPA of 2.5 in a practical nursing program
+- Obtained a final QPA of 2.5 in a practical nursing program

 The foundations exam will be scheduled in April.
 If the applicant successfully passes this exam they will be scheduled for the Maternal-Child exam in May.
 The cost of both examinations is the responsibility of the applicant.